Sansoen Phra Barami: History

-The first song to be used as royal anthem and de facto national anthem of Siam/Thailand appeared in the reign of King Mongkut of Rattanakosin Kingdom.
+The first song to be used as royal anthem and de facto national anthem of Thailand appeared in the reign of King Mongkut of Rattanakosin Kingdom.
 In 1851, two former British military officers named Captain Impey and Lieutenant Thomas George Knox served with the Siamese Army.
 They trained the troops of King Mongkut and the Second King Pinklao with British military tradition.
 So, they adopted the anthem "God Save the King" as honor music for the king of Siam.
 Phraya Srisunthonwohan (Noi Āchāryānkura) wrote Thai lyrics for this anthem later and named it as "Chom Rat Chong Charoen", which means "long live the great king".

 In 1871, King Chulalongkorn visited Singapore and Batavia (now Jakarta) in the Dutch East Indies; it appeared that Siam used the same anthem with Great Britain, who ruled over Singapore at that time.
 It was necessary that Siam must have a new unique tune for using as the royal anthem and de facto national anthem.
-A group of Siamese traditional musicians had selected a Thai song named "Bulan Loi Luean" ("The Floating Moon on the Sky") which was the royal composition of King Buddha Loetla Nabhalai (Rama II) for use as the new anthem.
-King Chulalongkorn later ordered Mr.Heutsen, a Dutch bandmaster who served in the Royal Siamese Army, to arrange the song in western style for performing by the military band.
+A group of Siamese traditional musicians had selected a Thai song named "Bulan Loi Luean" which was the royal composition of King Rama II for use as the new anthem.
+King Chulalongkorn later ordered Christopher Hewetson, a Dutch bandmaster who served in the Royal Siamese Army, to arrange the song in western style for performing by the military band.
 According to a research of Sugree Charoensuk, an associate professor from Mahidol University, the melody of this anthem may be the same tune with another anthem named "Sansoen Sua Pa" which had been used as the anthem of the Wild Tiger Corps since 1911.